UPDATED JUNE 9, 2023

-We prune our trees to keep them healthy.
+We prune trees to keep them healthy

 Cutting off the dead and overgrown branches makes the rest of the tree stronger.

-Three good reasons to prune your copy
+5 Good reasons to prune your copy

-- It keeps your readers engaged and interested.
+- Keep your readers engaged and interested.

-Six things you can cut from your copy to make it stronger
+10 things you can cut from your copy to make it stronger

 1. Cut the extraneous details